aarongilly/notes/content/Congruent.md

 When applied to **sides** they are only congruent if they are the same length.

 When applied to a **shape**, shapes are congruent if they are the same shape and size, translations and rotations are okay, though.

+When applied to **general speaking**, it just means "in agreement or harmony".

 ---
 ### Source